utopia-php/orchestration/README.md

     - `force` [Boolean]

-        Whether to force remove the container.
+        Whether to remove the container forcefully.

     </details>